-The Boy's Engineering Monthly The Meccano Magazin; is the Meccano boy's newspaper.
+The Meccano Magazine is the Meccano boy's newspaper.
 It tells him of the progress of the Meccano hobby in all parts of the world.
-It contains fascinating and up-to-date articles on Famous Engineers and Inventors, Railways, Aeroplanes, Motor-cars, Ships, Bridges, Cranes, and wonderful machinery of all kinds, and on popular hobbies such as Stamp Collecting, Photography, etc. If you are not already a reader, write to the Editor, Meccano Magazine, Old Swan, Liverpool, for full particulars, or order a copy from your Meccano dealer or from any newsagent.
+It contains fascinating and up-to-date articles on Famous Engineers and Inventors, Chemistry Aeroplanes, Motor-cars, wonderful machinery of hobbies such as Stamp (collecting, Photography, etc. If you are not already a reader, write to the Editor, Meccano Magazine, Binns particulars, or order a coor from any newsagent or from any newsagent.